The Book of Isaiah

 This flesh and blood body can't do any good in and of itself.
 It's always looking for an easy way to do things, ways that are pleasurable to it.
 It's the soul and spirit that our Father places within that body, that directs it to do His work, to follow His laws.

-Metaphorically speaking here…grass and flowers of the field represents human kind, meaning that we’re all going to wither and die, just like the grass and the flowers.
+Metaphorically speaking here…grass and flowers of the field represent human kind, meaning that we’re all going to wither and die, just like the grass and the flowers.

 Isaiah 40:7 The grass withereth, the flower fadeth: because the spirit of the Lord bloweth upon it: surely the people is grass.

-Here, it is a simile because the grass and flower resembles the other.
+Here, it is a simile because the grass and flower resemble the other.